lramsey/klickr-chrome-1/README.md

 bg-player instance is to decide when to send movement data for a particular url down to the player instance, and how to handle transitions between different urls when playing a multi-page recording.
-The bg-player instance acts as a coordinator with the player instance and has listeners set up to listen for messages from the player and the rest of the background.
+The bg-player instance acts as a coordinator with the player instance and has listeners set up to listen for messages from the player.

 #### Bg-editor.js